 Naturally colored Shetland wool top in four yummy colors.
 Soft and lofty, this wool fiber has a lot of loft and will spin up soft and fluffy.
 The light brown color is also often referred to a Moorit, and this shade is difficult to find in a natural wool fiber.
 Combine these four lovely colors for natural color effects.

 This is the darkest natural colored wool top we carry.
 Nice deep dark brown coloration is just beautiful.
+Welsh Mountain sheep are considered endangered and their wool is rare.
 Dark Brown Welsh Mountain wool top is a treat for jackets, tapestries.
-Easy to spin.
+Easy to spin, medium to coarse fiber.
 Some kemp.

 White Welsh top makes an ideal companion to the Dark Brown above.
 It seems a bit coarser with some nice kemp.
 Great for tapestries, rugs and more.
-Easy to spin.
+Easy to spin, medium to coarse fiber.

 A dream to spin!
 Natural Cream Merino-Silk top is the perfect treat!
 Soft merino blended with shimmery tussah silk.
 Watch the fibers glide through your hands!
 Nice drape!
 80% 22 micron merino, 20% tussah silk.
 Great Britain.